arjkb/jekpost/README.rst

 =========
  JekPost
 =========
 A command-line utility to make your Jekyll experience smoother.

 STATUS
 =====
 This project is currently in its development stages.

-I've been working from on a Linux Fedora 24 machine.
+I've been working from a Linux Fedora 24 machine.
 I honestly have no idea how this is going to behave on other operating systems.

 USAGE
 =====